yashwant-kargwal/expense-tracker-app-py/README.md

 ### 🚀 Run the App
 Just run the Python file and follow the on-screen menu.

+### Download the App
+Download app.exe file to run this Python file even without download Python in your Sytem(Window, Mac, Linux)

 ### 📂 Features:
 - Add New Expense
 - Show All Expenses